djalbat/the-occam-user-manual/understanding-grammars.md

 Here we are declaring a variable named `n` to be of natrual number type, represented by the double-struck `ℕ` character.
 Now look at the parse tree.
-This is what Occam sees or, more importantly, what the verifier would see.
+This is what what the verifier would see, so to speak.

 ```
                                       variableDeclaration [0]